What is HTLV and how is it distributed in the world?

 In the majority of infected individuals there is an asymptomatic carrier state (silent but ongoing infection), with only a small proportion (about 5 to 9%) developing disease associated with HTLV-1 during their lifetime.

-HTLV-1 infection gives rise to two main disease entities: Adult T-cell leukaemia/lymphoma (ATLL) which is a form of blood cancer, and HTLV-associated myelopathy/tropical spastic paraparesis (HAM/TSP) which is a chronic inflammatory degenerative disease of the spinal cord leading to weakness of the lower limbs.
-ATLL occurs in 2 – 6% and HAM/TSP in approximately 3% of carriers.
+HTLV-1 infection gives rise to two main disease entities: Adult T-cell leukaemia/lymphoma (ATLL) which is a form of blood cancer, and HTLV-associated myelopathy (HAM), previously known as tropical spastic paraparesis, which is a chronic inflammatory degenerative disease of the spinal cord leading to weakness of the lower limbs.
+ATLL occurs in approximately 5% and HAM in approximately 3% of carriers.

 In a smaller number of patients, other inflammatory conditions such as uveitis (inflammation of the eye), arthritis (inflammation of joints), myositis (inflammation of muscles), alveolitis (inflammation of lungs) and dermatitis (inflammation of skin) can be seen.